 Event wagering licensure and privilege fee revenue is deposited into the Event Wagering Fund.
-ADG is authorized to retain 10.0% of monies in the fund for event wagering regulation and enforcement costs, after which the remaining 90% is transferred to the General Fund.
+ADG is authorized to retain 10% of monies in the fund for event wagering regulation and enforcement costs, after which the remaining 90% is transferred to the General Fund.
 Laws 2022, Chapter 306 requires 90% of the money deposited into the Event Wagering Fund to be transferred to the General Fund on or before the 25th day of the following month [A.R.S. § 5-1318].

 Fantasy sports licensure and privilege fee revenue is deposited into the Fantasy Sports Contest Fund.
-Subject to legislative appropriation, ADG is authorized to spend up to 10.0% of monies in the fund on fantasy sports regulation and enforcement costs.
+Subject to legislative appropriation, ADG is authorized to spend up to 10% of monies in the fund on fantasy sports regulation and enforcement costs.
 Laws 2022, Chapter 306 requires all fantasy sports contest revenue exceeding the amount appropriated from the fund to be transferred to the General Fund at the end of each fiscal year [A.R.S. § 5-1212].

-The total amount of gaming revenue (privilege fees plus license fees) deposited into the General Fund in FY 2022 is shown in Table 1 below.
+The total amount of gaming revenue (privilege fees plus license fees) deposited into the General Fund in FY 2022 and FY 2023 is shown in Table 1 below.

+Table 1 Table 1

+General Fund Gaming Revenue

+FY Privilege Fees License Fees Total

+2023 \$31,565,600 \$17,811,600 2/ \$49,377,200

-Table 1 General Fund Gaming Revenue FY Privilege Fees License Fees Total 2022 \$10,437,000 1/ 0 2/ \$10,437,000 1/ This amo 1/ This amount only includes amounts transferred to the General Fund during F during FY 2022 and does not reflect the total amount of privilege fees collected and deposited into the Event Wagering Fund or Fantasy Sports C ontest Fund.
-2/ In its FY 2022 Annual Report, ADG reports \$14.9 million in FY 2022 license fee revenue.
-This amount was deposited into the General Fund in Augus t 2022 and was recorded a s FY 2023 General Fu und revenue.
+2022 \$10,437,000 1 / 0 2 / \$10,437,000

+and does 1/ This amount only includes amounts transferred to the General Fund during FY 2022 and does not reflect the total amount of privilege fees collected and deposited into the Event Wagering Fund or Fantasy Sports Contest Fund

+deposite d in August 2022 and reco rded as FY 2023 General the Event Wagering Fund or Fantasy Sports Contest Fund.
+2/ Of this amount, \$13.4 million represents FY 2022 license fee revenue which was deposited in August 2022 and recorded as FY 2023 General Fund revenue.
+The remaining \$4.4 million represents FY 2023 license fee revenue collections.